bitfinexcom/bfx-stuff-ui/README.md

 ```

-#### TWITTER SENTIMENT ANALYSISYS AND CHART MARKERS
+#### TWITTER SENTIMENT ANALISYS AND CHART MARKERS

-Subscribes to a list of Twitter influencers, performs basic sentiment analysis and adds the relative markers to Bitfinex UI chart.
+Subscribes to a list of Twitter influencers, performs basic sentiment analysis and adds the relative markers to the Bitfinex UI chart.
 ```
 node bi.json chart_marks_twitter
 ```